HussainAther/philosophy/causality/emergence.md

 and one open state (here for the potassium channel), yields the master equations of the Hodgkin-Huxley system as a contextually emergent description.

+Contextual emergence addresses both the construction of a partition at a lower-level description and the application of a higher-level context to do this in a way adapted to a specific higher-level description.
+Two alternative strategies have been proposed to contruct Hi-states ("neural macrostates") from Li-states ("neural microstates") previously: one by Amari and collaborators and another one by Crutchfield and collaborators.